-For Top-Up plans – top-up to the Caisse des Français de l’Etranger (French) or to ONSS (Belgian), members will have to consider on one side the increase managed by CFE/ORPSS and on the other side, the one used by the Insurer / Company for the top-up plan.
+For Top-Up plans – top-up to the Caisse des Français de l’Etranger (French) or to ONSS (Belgian)-, members will have to consider on one side the increase managed by CFE (or ONSS) and, on the other side, the one used by the Insurer / Company for the top-up plan.

 The currency of reference is Euro.
 This means that all premiums expressed in USD, GBP, CHF are converted from Euro on a fixed rate defined for the complete year.
 Nevertheless, practically spealing the exchange rate can vary during the year and have significant impact on technical results at the end of the day (negative or positive).

 Frequency of payment of your premium

 Surcharge apply if you have selected half-yearly (3%), quarterly (4%) or monthly (5%) payment.
 At renewal, you can revise your frequency of payment and save a % by reducing this option.

 In certain countries, tax apply on insurance policies.
 These taxes vary and are added to your invoice.
 From time to time, your country of expatriation can decide to implement such a tax, or new regulations (ex: Obamacare, Dubai), or review the % / amount of tax.